Last Looks: The Christmas Tree

 I'll find it and send it and maybe we can post it.

 I love that.
-Oh, I wish I had a lot of fun.
+Oh, I wish I would love it.

 that I want to send you.
 It is a clip of someone hitting the pause button on Teen Wolf and finding the nudity in it.